appfolio/parallel_tests-fine_grain_test/README.md

 This gem extends the `parallel_tests` gem to enable parallel test processes to pull tests from a global queue until there are no more tests.
 This results in all parallel test processes being utilized much more optimally which leads to faster tests.

+Tested with,
-Currently, only test-unit / activesupport 3.2 is supported.
+test-unit / activesupport 3.x
+minitest / activesupport 4.x
+minitest / activesupport 5.x

 ## Installation